Long Recruitment Processes and 4 ways to Shorten Them

 Focus on skills vs degrees.
 Skills-based hiring allows you to tap into a much wider talent pool and improves diversity and retention.

 If you continue to evaluate resumes and people based on whether they have a degree or whether they went to a prominent university or college instead of focusing on their skill sets, you’re missing out on a much wider, more diverse talent pool.

 3. Hire a contractor

-To reduce long hiring processes, organisations sometimes make the mistake of hiring too quickly.
-What that means is that they hire someone who is not a great fit ultimately leading to bad and costly hiring decisions.
+To reduce long hiring processes, organisations sometimes make the mistake of hiring a permanent employee too quickly.
+What that means is that they hire someone who is not a great fit, ultimately leading to bad and costly hiring decisions.

-When you’ve posted and promoted your job description successfully, you will start receiving a high number of candidates.
+When you’ve posted and promoted your job description successfully, you will start receiving a high number of applications.
 While that is great, it can also be challenging to coordinate.